Our Team

 President & CEO

-Anthony Poore has worked in support of transformative systems change and equitable and sustainable communities for more than 30 years as a community organizer and economic development practitioner, academic, workforce housing and public health advocate, policy analyst, researcher and executive addressing the needs of New Hampshire’s urban and rural low-and moderate-income communities.
-He launched AP Consulting Group in 2021, working with traditional and non-traditional financial institutions and community-based organizations to identify and develop mutually beneficial public-private community economic development projects.
-From 2018 to January 2021, Poore served as the Executive Director of New Hampshire Humanities, an affiliated organization of the National Endowment for the Humanities.
+Anthony Poore has worked in support of equitable and sustainable communities for more than 35 years as a community organizer and economic development practitioner, academic, workforce housing and public health advocate, policy analyst, researcher, and executive addressing the needs of New Hampshire’s urban and rural low-and moderate-income communities.
+Prior to launching the New Hampshire Center for Justice & Equity in 2022, he served as the Executive Director of New Hampshire Humanities from 2018 to 2021, an affiliated organization of the National Endowment for the Humanities.
 From 2010 – 2018, Poore worked with the Federal Reserve Bank of Boston, in a variety of leadership roles, directing research and policy initiatives of the Boston Fed’s Regional and Community Outreach Department.
-Prior to that, Poore, served as the Assistant Dean for Southern New Hampshire University’s School of Economic Development.
+Prior to that, Poore, served as the Assistant Dean for Southern New Hampshire University’s School of Community Economic Development.

 Josephine (Jo) Porter